phe-sto/802.15.4-to-netjson/README.rst

 can be added to get read of the broadcast communication for a clearer view.
 As per the specification all the nodes above 0xfff7 are reserved for broadcast communication and will be removed.
-The serve token serve the netJSONgraph view of the netJSON opened in the browser at http://localhost:8005/.
+The serve token serve the netJSONgraph view of the netJSON opened in the browser at http://localhost:8005/:

     ``python 802dot15dot4_to_netjson.py <PCAP filepath> --zigbee --serve``

-To just create the netJSON file remove the --serve token.
+To just create the netJSON file remove the --serve token:

     ``python 802dot15dot4_to_netjson.py <PCAP filepath>``